We are always looking for bright,

 student.
 Our

-alumni include 30 PhD students and 11 post-docs.
+alumni include 36 PhDs and 14 postdocs.
 Approximately one

-currently professors), and all others to the electronics industry (e.g.
+currently faculty), and all others to the electronics industry (e.g.

 Apple, Applied Materials, Intel, Micron, Samsung, TSMC) or to